-As you can see, all are pretty ambiguous and can be signs of any major illness.
+As you can see, all are ambiguous and can be signs of any significant illness.
 That’s why it is always important to investigate and get to the bottom of these symptoms.

 To learn more about canine lymphoma, check out Dr. Sue Cancer Vet’s YouTube Lymphoma in Dogs playlist.